huanyingtianhe/EasyComfyUI/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## How to use prisma
+## How to use Prisma
-For development, you only need to run following commands:
+Prisma ORM is an open-source next-generation ORM.
+For development, you only need to run following commands, it will create tables and keys in your database.

 ```bash
 npm install prisma --save-dev